auth0-lab/auth0-ai-python/README.md

 ## Examples

 - [Authorization for RAG](/examples/authorization-for-rag/README.md): Examples about how to implement secure document retrieval with strict access control using Okta FGA.
+- [Authorization for Tools](/examples/authorization-for-tools/README.md): Examples about how to implement secure tool calling with strict access control using Okta FGA.
+- [Calling APIs](/examples/calling-apis/README.md): Examples about how to use secure standards to call APIs from tools with Auth0.
 - [Async User Confirmation](/examples/async-user-confirmation/README.md): Provides examples of handling asynchronous user confirmation workflows.

 ## Recommendations for VSCode Users